 - Medically classifiable to compete in the Paralympic Sport you are applying under (actual current classification is not required)

-- Actively participating in a training program
+- Actively training and competing

 - Enrolled in school (e.g. college, high school, home schooled)